Menu

 Broadbents Solicitors - Family and Matrimonial Services in Alfreton and Heanor

-Joint custody can be a positive arrangement for families, allowing children to maintain strong relationships with both parents and receive the support they need during and after a separation or divorce.
-At Broadbents Solicitors, we understand that every family is unique, and we are here to help you navigate the complexities of joint custody and other family law matters.
+Joint custody can be a positive arrangement, allowing children to enjoy meaningful relationships with both parents while receiving the stability and guidance they need.
+At Broadbents Solicitors, we understand that every family situation is unique, and we provide tailored advice to help parents make informed choices.